locngoxuan/cgo_crossbuild/README.md

 ## Donation

-If this project help you reduce time to develop, you can give me a cup of beer ;)
+If this project help you reduce time to develop, you can give me a cup of coffee ;)

 <a href="https://www.buymeacoffee.com/locngo"><img src="https://cdn.buymeacoffee.com/assets/img/home-page-v3/bmc-new-logo.png" width="250px"/></a>